neutralinojs/neutralinojs.github.io/docs/api/os.md

 ### TrayMenuItem

 - `id`: A unique identifier for each menu item.
 - `text`: Label of the menu item.
 This field is a mandatory field.
-Use `-` (hypen) character for a menu separator.
+Use `-` (hyphen) character for a menu separator.
 - `isDisabled`: A boolean flag to disable/enable a specific menu item.
 - `isChecked`: A boolean flag to mark a specific menu item as selected.